NEW STUDENT ORIENTATION

 Resident students are assigned parking permits, which allow them to park in designated residential parking areas.
 Commuter students must park in designated commuter parking lots between 7 a.m. and 4 p.m., Monday-Friday.
 Between 4 p.m. and 7 a.m. during the week and throughout the weekend, all students may park in the following areas: Alumnae Parking Lot, Chapel Parking Lot, Cate Center Parking Lot, and the small parking lot behind Martin Hall.
 If students plan to bring their car to campus, they must purchase a parking permit from the Campus Police Building during their first week on campus.

 Meredith College is pleased to provide support during New Student Orientation for students or family members with disabilities or other special needs.
-Please contact Disability Services at (919) 760-8427 or disabilityservices@meredith.edu to inquire about available services and to make the appropriate arrangements.
+If you need accomodations for a disability, please contact Disability Services at (919) 760-8427 or disabilityservices@meredith.edu to inquire about available services and to make the appropriate arrangements.

 Greetings!